 Rock Art - A personal expression that became a public art project

-I started creating rock images inspired by animals and sometimes requests from fellow walkers.
-Below are some samples showing designs in progress.
-I worked on the rock art and it grew into larger murals that filled the side of the dam.
-The Elephant Butte Irrigation District informed me that the dam was going to be expanded and the art would have to go.
-It wasn't supposed to be there in the first place but they gave me a year to move the hundred tons or more of rock to a new location.
-With a lot of help from volunteers, the rocks were all removed and are now under reconstruction at the hill in front of the NMUS Golf Course.
+As I worked on the rock art, it grew into large murals that filled the side of the dam.
+5 years later, the Elephant Butte Irrigation District (EBID) informed me that the dam was being expanded and the art would have to go.
+It wasn't supposed to be there in the first place but they appreciated its beauty and gave me a year to move the hundred tons or more of rock to a new location.

-I started creating rock images inspired by animals and sometimes requests from fellow walkers.
-Below are some samples showing designs in progress.
-I worked on the rock art and it grew into larger murals that filled the side of the dam.
-The Elephant Butte Irrigation District informed me that the dam was going to be expanded and the art would have to go.
-It wasn't supposed to be there in the first place but they gave me a year to move the hundred tons or more of rock to a new location.
-With a lot of help from volunteers, the rocks were all removed and are now under reconstruction at the hill in front of the NMUS Golf Course.
+As I worked on the rock art, it grew into large murals that filled the side of the dam.
+5 years later, the Elephant Butte Irrigation District (EBID) informed me that the dam was being expanded and the art would have to go.
+It wasn't supposed to be there in the first place but they appreciated its beauty and gave me a year to move the hundred tons or more of rock to a new location.

 MORE NEWS ABOUT MOVING THE ROCK ART